OpenWebAdvocacy/website/src/pages/walled-gardens.md

 A company could simply package up another browser engine, add functionality to spam users or collect private data.

-**Note:** Windows, macOS, Android and Linux already allow Third Party Browsers and Web Apps.
+**Note:** Windows, macOS, Android and Linux already allow Third-Party Browsers and Web Apps.
 Note that Android has yet to make it easy for third-party browsers to deploy Web Apps properly (specifically because the interface to [mint WebAPKs](https://bugs.chromium.org/p/chromium/issues/detail?id=1243583) are private APIs and are not exposed to competitors).

 ### 11.4.
 Balancing the need for competition with Security/Privacy

-The way to address each of these issues is for the Gatekeeper to mandate browser engine choice, open access to private APIs, and require publicly publish extensive documentation for the responsibilities of the Third Party Browsers with regards to security and privacy.
+The way to address each of these issues is for the Gatekeeper to mandate browser engine choice, open access to private APIs, and require publicly publish extensive documentation for the responsibilities of the Third-Party Browsers with regards to security and privacy.

 All rules must be narrow in scope and based on the expectations set by the Gatekeeper’s own Browser or Applications.

-Third Party Browsers that do not abide by these rules can be removed, with appeals to regulatory oversight mechanisms set forth publicly by competent authorities.
+Third-Party Browsers that do not abide by these rules can be removed, with appeals to regulatory oversight mechanisms set forth publicly by competent authorities.

 *Please note that the authors are software experts not lawyers.
 We simply want to convey the intent, structure and content of potential regulation.*